-To date, these retainer payments have not been implemented and no funds have been expended.
+To date, these retainer payments for Innovations/TBI have not been implemented and no funds have been expended.
 Due to delays in implementation because of approval uncertainty, the state intends to move forward with retainer payments for the CAP programs.